Frequently Asked Questions

 May I make changes to a script after I purchase it?

 We do permit our customers to make minimal adjustments as needed for their productions, but only very slight changes.
 For instance, if you purchase Rejected and do not intend to perform it at Christmastime, your cast members may alter or omit one or two lines in which characters make reference to Christmas.
 The plot, characters, and message of the play remain the same with the adjustments, so we have no objection to that kind of change.
 But since we require that you acknowledge Rachelle Ferguson as the playwright, we ask that you remain faithful to the script in all but minor details.
-If you would like to make any substantial changes, please contact us and obtain our express consent before doing so.
+If you would like to make any substantial changes, please contact us and obtain our written consent before doing so.

 Can I buy extra copies of the script for stagehands, sound engineers, etc.?